[LUM#7] Back to Mada

-Welcome to Nosy Lava: a paradise of biodiversity in the Indian Ocean.
-But for how long?
-Faced with the threats weighing on this small fishing island, six students from Montpellier are taking action.
+Welcome to Nosy Lava: a biodiversity paradise in the Indian Ocean.
+But for how much longer?
+Faced with the threats looming over this small fishing island, six students from Montpellier are taking action.

-Poaching, animal trade, destruction of mangroves, intensive fishing...
-On the island of Nosy Lava and in Ananalava, a coastal town in northwestern Madagascar, animal species have already disappeared, such as the iconic dugong; turtles are slaughtered by poachers, the sea is overfished, and mangroves are burned to produce charcoal.
+Poaching, the animal trade, mangrove destruction, and intensive fishing… On the island of Nosy Lava and in Ananalava, a coastal town in northwestern Madagascar, some animal species have already disappeared, such as the iconic dugong; turtles are being slaughtered by poachers, the sea is being overfished, and mangroves are being burned to produce charcoal.

-In 2014, the island's inhabitants called on the Opti'Pousse Haie association, which specializes in sustainable local development, for help.
-A solution was devised: the creation of a marine protected area on site.
-In the summer of 2017, six biology and ecology students from Montpellier arrived in Nosy Lava to lay the scientific foundations for the project, dubbed "Protect Mada'."
+In 2014, the island’s residents reached out to Opti’Pousse Haie, an organization specializing in sustainable local development.
+A solution was devised: the creation of a marine protected area on the island.
+In the summer of 2017, six biology and ecology students from Montpellier arrived on Nosy Lava to lay the scientific groundwork for the project, dubbed“Protect Mada’.”

 Among them is Florine Hadjadj, 22.
-The young woman discovers a new reality: "a very poor country, where the first priority is survival: having something to eat in the evening, feeding the children, not getting sick.
-The difference with our daily lives is enormous... and our message is sometimes difficult to get across!"
+The young woman is discovering awholenew reality:“A very poor country, where the top priority is survival: having something to eat at night, feeding the children, and staying healthy.
+The contrast with our daily lives is enormous… and sometimes our message doesn’t quite get through!”
 Turtles, a protected species?
-Not easy to explain in a country where hunting them can be a means of subsistence...
+Not easy to explain in a country where hunting them can be a means of survival…

 Share

 For Florine, the adventure lasted four months.
-It changed her forever.
-"When I arrived, I was longing to see virgin forests.
-But the real discovery was elsewhere.
-It was meeting these extraordinary people: their kindness, their benevolent curiosity, their joy in welcoming us..."
+It changed her forever.“When I arrived, I was longing for virgin forests.
+But the real discovery lay elsewhere.
+It was meeting these extraordinary people: their kindness, their warm curiosity, their joy in welcoming us…”

 - European foreigners